-Individuals that need workplace approved certificates in first aid, CPR and AED training should register with Saskatoon First Aid (click here to register with this provider).
+Individuals that need workplace-approved certificates in first aid, CPR, and AED training should register with Saskatoon First Aid (click here to register with this provider).
 Students will become familiar with the most recent American Heart Association and ILCOR first aid and CPR techniques as offered by this provider.
-In order to meet workplace requirements individuals need to register for a two-day standard first aid course which includes CPR and AED training.
+In order to meet workplace requirements, individuals need to register for a two-day standard first aid course which includes CPR and AED training.
 CPR level “C” comes standard with this course, however, individuals that work in the health care provider industry may opt to partner the course with CPR level “HCP”.
-Registration can be done on-line, by e-mail or telephone.
-Two types of standard first aid courses are available, participants can either register for open classroom courses or can register for a private course if they are with a group, company or business.
-Safety training courses are available on-line.
-To register for workplace approved standard first aid training in Saskatoon use the registration form below or the contact information provided.
+Registration can be done online, by e-mail, or by telephone.
+Two types of standard first aid courses are available, participants can either register for open classroom courses or can register for a private course if they are with a group, company, or business.
+Safety training courses are available online.
+To register for workplace-approved standard first aid training in Saskatoon use the registration form below or the contact information provided.

 Credible St Mark James Certification

 Participants that successfully complete a standard first aid and cardiopulmonary resuscitation (CPR) training course through Saskatoon First Aid will get a St Mark James certificate.
 This certificate is valid for three years and a re-certification course is not available in this province.

 Various First Aid and CPR Classes in Saskatoon

 Saskatoon First Aid provides CPR education consisting of CPR “A”, “B”, “C” and CPR level “HCP” Most of these cardiopulmonary resuscitation training courses can be taken as individual classes, however, it is mandatory to take a CPR course in order to complete the emergency first aid course.